-In the long run, buying is almost always more financially advantageous than renting—you get tax benefits, the chance to build equity and the freedom to make the place truly your own.
-You don’t have to worry about surprise rent increases, and after a few years, you may be able to sell the home and turn a profit.
+In the long run, buying is almost always more financially advantageous than renting because you get tax benefits, the opportunity to build equity, and the freedom to truly personalize the space.
+You won't have to deal with unexpected rent increases, and after a few years, you might be able to sell the house and make a profit.

-But that doesn’t mean there aren’t costs to prepare for.
-At Primary Residential Mortgage, Inc., we believe everyone deserves a home, but we don’t want anyone to be caught off guard by the costs of homeownership.
+But that doesn't mean there aren't expenses to consider.
+We at Security First Financial believe that everyone deserves to own a home, but we don't want anyone to be surprised by the costs of homeownership.

 1. Down payment and closing costs